Interesting Australian Cemeteries:

 The only way to get to Isle of the Dead is by boat, and you’ll need to take a cruise from Port Arthur when you purchase entry into the prison.

-There’s still many tombstones that remain intact, nearly all of which date back to the 1800’s.
+There are still many tombstones that remain intact, nearly all of which date back to the 1800’s.
 Taking a walk around is a fantastic experience as unlike many cemeteries that blend old with new, the island feels as though it’s been left in time.

 Interesting Australian Cemeteries: